axules/deep-mutation/README.md

 }
 ```

-### Changes can be specified as an array of arrays or an object where each key is a path
+### Changes can be specified as an array of arrays or an object where each key is a path or object converted by `deepPatch` function:

 ```javascript
 // array of arrays